 For candidates who do not qualify for a waiver, we recommend taking the GMAT or GRE several months before applying to a graduate program in order to prepare and, if necessary, retake the test.

 Which test should I take — the GMAT or the GRE?

 Many business schools, including Whitman, will accept scores from either test.
 The GMAT may be better for people with strong quantitative and analytical skills who excel at interpreting data to solve complex problems.
 The GRE math section tends to be more straightforward and includes a calculator for all quantitative problems.
 Test-takers with strong vocabularies may prefer the GRE.

 How many times can I take the GMAT?

 According to the official GMAT website, applicants can take the GMAT exam once every 16 calendar days and no more than 5 times in a 12-month period.
 The test cannot be taken more than 8 times total.

 Securing a GMAT/GRE Waiver

-If you believe your professional experience qualifies you for a GMAT/GRE waiver when applying to Whitman’s online MBA program, please contact an admissions counselor who can walk you through the process of applying without submitting test scores.
-Our team can be reached at 844-797-4622 or you can email us.
+To qualify for a GMAT/GRE waiver when applying to Whitman’s online MBA program, contact an admissions counselor to walk through the process of applying without submitting test scores.
+Contact us by phone at 844-797-4622 or email us.